 Why do these pricing inconsistencies or under-round prices occur?

-As bookmakers can now operate online, there are now hundreds of online fixed odds bookmakers.
+As bookmakers can now operate online, there are hundreds of online fixed odds bookmakers.
 They are all competing with one another and are located in various countries and time zones.
-To be the person who actually prices a particular sportsbook you have to have a massive amount of knowledge of that sport.
-To compete, fixed odds bookmakers offer loads of sports in their sportsbook, but there isn’t the expertise to cover every sport.
+To be the person who prices a particular sportsbook, you have to have a massive amount of knowledge of that sport.
+To compete, fixed odds bookmakers offer loads of sports in their sportsbooks, but there isn’t the expertise to cover every sport.